nanhpauyu/nanhpauyu/README.md

 ---

+## 📰 Lifelong Learner
+- Passionate about **reading technical articles** and staying updated on industry advancements.
+- Constantly exploring **new technologies, tools, and best practices** to stay ahead of the curve.
+- In my spare time, I balance **creative pursuits, fitness routines**, and setting **SMART goals** to achieve personal and professional growth.

+---

 ## 🎓 Education
 - **Master of Science in Computer Science** (In Progress - Expected Completion: 12/2026)
   Maharishi International University, Fairfield, Iowa